mandelsoft/landscaper/docs/usage/Blueprints.md

 For detailed information about the jsonschema and landscaper specifics see [JSONSchema Docs](./JSONSchema.md)

-### Templating
+## Rendering

+The task of a _Blueprint_ is to provide deploy items and final output for the data flow among _Installations_ based of their input values provided by the actual _Instannation_ is evaluated for.

+This is described by rule sets consisting of [templates](./Templating) carried together with the blueprint.

-All template executions get a common standardized binding:
+All template [executions](./Templating.md) get a common standardized binding:
 - **`imports`**
   the imports of the installation, as a mapping from import name to assigned values
 - **`cd`**